Andrew Brennan (bishop)

 Andrew James Louis Brennan (December 14, 1877 – May 23, 1956) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Richmond from 1926 to 1945.
+He served as bishop of Richmond in Virginia from 1926 to 1945.
 He previously served as an auxiliary bishop of the Diocese of Scranton in Pennsylvania from 1923 to 1926.

 Biography

 Early life

 Andrew Brennan was born on December 14, 1877, in Towanda, Pennsylvania, to James and Ellen (née Flood) Brennan.
-He studied at Holy Cross College in Worcester, Massachusetts, obtaining a Bachelor of Arts degree in 1900.
+He studied at the College of the Holy Cross in Worcester, Massachusetts, obtaining a Bachelor of Arts degree in 1900.
 He then attended St. Bernard's Seminary in Rochester, New York, before going to Rome to study at the Pontifical North American College.

 Priesthood

 Brennan was ordained to the priesthood in Rome by Cardinal Pietro Respighi for the Diocese of Scranton on December 17, 1904.
 He earned a Doctor of Divinity degree in Rome in 1905.
 Following his return to Pennsylvania, he taught Greek and Latin at St. Thomas College in Scranton, Pennsylvania, from 1905 to 1908.
 He also served as chancellor of the diocese from 1908 to 1923.
 While chancellor, Brennan wrote the "Scranton, Diocese of" article for the Catholic Encyclopedia.
 Brennan served as rector of St. Peter's Cathedral in Scranton from 1914 to 1924.